scherroman/TweetMapAnsible/README.md

     - [databaseServers]

 ### Setup SSH Agent
+Used for Ansible's SSH forwarding
 - Startup ssh-agent: `eval $(ssh-agent -s)`
 - Add ssh keys to agent: `ssh-add`

+**Warning**: Every time you ssh back into the MLB, to allow Ansible to ssh-forward properly to its hosts, you must start up ssh-agent again with:
+- Startup ssh-agent: `eval $(ssh-agent -s)`
+- Add ssh keys to agent: `ssh-add`

+**Note**: It sometimes takes a couple of minutes for ssh-agent forwarding to start working properly.

 ### Ansible Deployment Scripts:
 These scripts are used to deploy and maintain the web app infrastructure for NodeTweet across an arbitrary array of (usually private) servers defined in the `hosts` file located in `/etc/ansible`.